adaharshsingh/hacktoberfest/README.md

 ![Hacktoberfest Logo](./hacktoberfest_wall.png)

-## Introduction
+# Introduction
-## Guidelines:

-- **No DELETING files**
-- Your code doesn't have to be pretty
-- You have the freedom to use any programming language.
-- If there is no folder for the Programming Language YOU are using, please create a folder inside the **"HacktoberFest"** directory with the name of the language.
-- Enjoy the coding process!

-Whether you're a developer, student learning to code, event host, or company of any size, you can help drive growth of open source and make positive contributions to an ever-growing community.
-All backgrounds and skill levels are encouraged to complete the challenge.

-## What is Hacktoberfest?
+## What is <a href="https://hacktoberfest.com/">Hacktoberfest</a>

-Hacktoberfest encourages participation in giving back to the open-source community by completing pull requests, participating in events, and donating to open source projects.
+<a href="https://hacktoberfest.com/">Hacktoberfest</a> encourages participation in giving back to the open-source community by completing pull requests, participating in events, and donating to open source projects.
 In its 10th year, Hacktoberfest continues to grow and foster a vibrant open source community that we are all a part of.

 ## How Does It Work?